 (14) Notwithstanding ORS 171.072, members of the task force who are members of the Legislative Assembly serve as volunteers on the task force and are not entitled to mileage expenses or a per diem.
-Other members of the task force serve as volunteers on the task force and are not entitled to compensation or reimbursement for expenses.
+Other members of the task force serve as volunteers on the task force and, unless they are qualified members, as defined in ORS 292.495, are not entitled to compensation or reimbursement for expenses.